Skip to main content

 This usually happens a few days after your midwife or PHN sends your baby's blood sample to the lab.

-A positive screening result does not always mean your baby has one of the conditions.
-Doctors will do more tests to confirm if your baby has the condition.
+A positive screening result means your baby may have the condition.
+But they need more tests to confirm.
+These tests are called diagnostic tests.
+Doctors will do these tests to confirm if your baby has the condition.
 Your baby may need to stay in hospital during this time.

 If your baby has one of the conditions, they will be referred to a specialist centre.
 A team of health professionals will work with you to manage your baby’s condition.